uozuAho/pandemic_ddd/readme.md

 - pandemic.drawing: draw game trees (graphviz dot output)
 - pandemic.server: host a game of pandemic over a network.
 Intended for use by https://github.com/uozuAho/open_spiel_playground/blob/main/zmq_ttt/client.py
+  - unmaintained for now.
+May need some fixing before use.

 # Notes
 - I estimate about 9 x 10^85 possible games of pandemic.
 This is based on a